-Come on over and learn how to make DIY Christmas Ornaments for your cottage Christmas decor.
+Come on over and learn how to make DIY Cottage Ornaments for your cottage Christmas decor.
 Pretty Christmas ornaments you’ll love!
+Shop This Post

 Welcome to Christmas in July with Live Oak Nest!
 If you’ve been following me for a little while, you might remember me crafting up Christmas decor right until December 24th last year.
 HA!
 I’ll let my twin toddlers take the blame. 😉